pritchardtom/archR_anaconda/anaconda.md

 In this example, `b.user` is very close to both the storage capacity used *(99.6G)* and the number of files *(99931)* permitted.
 It is almost certain that creating a conda environment would fail for this user.

+> **Message to Self:** What to recommend here for users similar to b.user?
+Use /scratch, request extension, delete files, and so on  Put that information here, or link to section below?

 ### Loading Anaconda